pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Bindings.md

 }
 ```

-And then, we can simplify the settings reducer by allowing the ``BindingReducer`` to handle these
+And then, we can simplify the settings reducer by adding a ``BindingReducer`` that handles these
 field mutations for us:

 ```swift